-- Are you in the Milwaukee area?
+- Are you a singer?

-I write choir parts in an unorthodox way, which is based on how I'm used to recording them.
-That being, I have everyone of every vocal range sing all the same parts (in the octave of their choice), then I edit those parts together to create the harmonies.
+I have everyone of every vocal range sing all the same parts (in the octave of their choice), then I edit those parts together to create the harmonies.
 To do this, I write all the parts within a single octave range of D to D. This way, all of the parts can be sung by all singers, either between D3-D4 or D4-D5.
 It essentially turns a 3-part harmony into 6 parts, which sounds very full.

 In the past, I've had singers record themselves at home, one at a time, and I layered those recordings to create a "virtual choir."
 The process worked very well during covid-19 quarantine, but now we can safely record multiple voices together in the same room, and I'd love to try that.

 Instead of a traditional choir harmonizing, we will record everyone singing in unison, for each part, and then I will layer those recordings to create harmony.
 I do it this way, because...